swoopsta/LEMP-Server-Xenial-16.04/readme.md

 ----------

 ### **Nginx**
-Since HTTP2 requires an OpenSSL version of 1.0.2 or greater, we're going to compile Nginx from source so we can take advantage of this.
+We prefer using the **Mainline** version of Nginx instead of the **Stable** version.
+Mainline tends to have improved bleeding edge feature support, but this can lead to some instability.
+If you want Stable, change the version in the code below to whatever the latest Stable release is.
+We're going to be compiling Nginx from source since we want to run some custom modules and use the latest version of OpenSSL for HHTP2 support.

 ##### **Downloading**
 First we'll need to download the latest versions of Nginx and the various modules we're using.
 You'll want to check their sites to ensure you're downloading the latest version.
-Get the latest versions at: [Nginx](http://nginx.org/en/download.html), [OpenSSL](https://www.openssl.org/source/), [Headers More Module](https://github.com/openresty/headers-more-nginx-module/tags), and [Nginx Cache Purge Module](http://labs.frickle.com/nginx_ngx_cache_purge/)
+Get the latest versions at: [Nginx](http://nginx.org/en/download.html), [OpenSSL](https://www.openssl.org/source/), [Headers More Module](https://github.com/openresty/headers-more-nginx-module/tags), and [Nginx Cache Purge Module](http://labs.frickle.com/nginx_ngx_cache_purge/).
 ```
 cd /usr/src/
 wget http://nginx.org/download/nginx-1.13.5.tar.gz